 What are PPDDAs?

 PPDDAs are the activities a charity does to participate in public policy development process, or how they facilitate the public’s participation in that process.
 CRA defines “public policy” as the laws, policies, or decisions of a government in Canada or foreign country.

 Note: Charities may not be established for the purpose of engaging in PPDDAs.

 The CRA considers an activity to be political if the charity:

-Explicitly offers an opinion on law, policy or political practices (such as whether it should be retained, opposed or changed).
+- Explicitly offers an opinion on law, policy, or political practices, including whether these things should be retained, opposed, or changed.

 Explicitly partisan political activities, including advocating for a specific candidate or political party, are illegal when conducted by a charity.
-Charities may legally lobby for specific laws (even those that imply a partisan slant), as long as such lobbying efforts are contained to no more than 10 percent of the charity’s budget.
+Charities may legally lobby for specific laws, even those that imply a partisan slant, as long as it contains such lobbying efforts to no more than 10 percent of the charity’s budget.

-Legal political activities must be “connected and subordinate” to the expressed purpose of the charity.
-For example, a charitable food program for impoverished families will not likely be allowed to lobby for changes in Canadian steel import policy.
+Legal political activities must also be “connected and subordinate” to the expressed purpose of the charity.
+For example, a charitable food program for impoverished families can’t lobby for changes in Canadian steel import policy.

 Things are always changing, so it is important for those associated with charities to be on the watch for changes in tax or accounting rules.
 QuickBooks Online can help you maximize your tax deductions.
 Keep more of what you earn today.